PurpurMC/PurpurDocs/mkdocs/Configuration.md

 * ##### random-tick-crack-chance
     - **default**: 500
     - **description**: The chance a turtle egg will crack
+* ##### feather-fall-distance-affects-trampling
+    - **default**: false
+    - **description**: Set to true to stop trampling if entities fall a distance equal to their feather falling level, plus the extra block necessary to trample in the first place.
+Feather Falling 1 requires you to fall over 3+ blocks to trample.
+FF 2 requires 4+, etc.
 #### powered-rail
 * ##### activation-range
     - **default**: 8